aryadaroui/rate-limiting-algorithms/README.md

 # rate-limiting-algorithms

-Examples of simple rate limiting algorithms in TypeScript and Python.
+Examples of simple rate limiting algorithms in Python.
 This was made for my blog post https://aryadee.dev/blog/rate-limiting-algorithms, but they've been written generically so that you can use them for yourself with minor adjustments.

-**Work in progress, but I've obviously still published this repo publicly.
-If you're reading this message, it means I haven't cleaned things up yet.
-Use at your own peril.**

 ## Usage

-These algorithms reside in functions in[ `rate_limiters.ts`]() and [`rate_limiters.py`]().
+These algorithms reside in functions in [`rate_limiters.py`](https://github.com/aryadaroui/rate-limiting-algorithms/blob/main/rate_limiters.py).

 ### ⚠️ Adjustments